LeetLLM

 Semantic completion

 IntelliSense popularized semantic completion in mainstream IDEs.
 Under the hood, modern semantic engines combine parsing, symbol tables, type inference, and compiler services.
-They know order.status is a string field on a concrete type, not just another token that happens to follow a dot.
+They know request.scope is a string field on a concrete type, rather than another token that happens to follow a dot.

 System requirements

 An inline suggestion competes with the user's next keystroke.
 If it arrives too late, the user has already written past it.
-If it is irrelevant, it becomes a distraction rather than an aid.
+If it's irrelevant, it becomes a distraction rather than an aid.

 Designing for this environment requires balancing competing priorities: providing the model with enough context to be accurate while executing the inference quickly enough to be useful.
 The key constraints include: